HJGrant/oak-d_isaac_perceptor/README.md

 ```

 ## Step 5
-Inside the container, source the ROS2 environment ` source install/setup.bash` and run the following command to run the nvBLOX with the OAK-D PoE:
+Inside the container, source the ROS2 environment ` source install/setup.bash` and run the following command to run nvBlox with the OAK-D PoE:

 ```bash
 ros2 launch my_oakd_launch nvblox_dynamics.launch.py